Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/05_analysis_plan.md

-# FlowPay — Analysis Plan
+# 🧠 FlowPay — Analysis Plan

 ## Fraud & Payment Risk Investigation

-This analysis follows a structured investigation similar to how analytics teams operate inside a digital payments company.
-The goal is to understand platform health, identify operational issues, and detect fraud patterns across users, merchants, and transactions.
+In this project, I approached the problem the same way an analytics team in a fintech company would.

+Instead of jumping straight into queries, I structured the analysis to answer real business questions step by step — focusing on **platform performance**, **operational inefficiencies**, and **risk patterns across users, merchants, and transactions**.

+The end goal is not just insights, but building a **behavior-based risk scoring model** that can actually be used for decision-making.

 ---

-## Investigation Approach
+## 🔍 Investigation Approach

-The analysis follows a layered investigation approach:
+To keep the analysis structured and practical, I followed a layered approach:

-1. Understand overall platform performance and growth
+1. Understand overall platform performance and revenue flow
 2. Identify operational weaknesses in the payment system
-3. Analyze merchant and user behavior
+3. Analyze payment method performance and failure patterns
-4. Detect fraud signals and suspicious patterns
+4. Evaluate merchant-level risk and operational issues
+5. Detect behavioral signals from user activity
+6. Segment users based on activity and value
+7. Quantify revenue leakage (failures, fraud, refunds)
-5. Build a behavior-based risk scoring model
+8. Build a behavior-based risk scoring model

-This approach mirrors how product, risk, and analytics teams investigate issues in real fintech platforms.
+This mirrors how **product, risk, and analytics teams typically work together** — starting broad and gradually drilling down into specific problem areas.

 ---

-## SQL Techniques Used in the Analysis
+## ⚙️ SQL Techniques Used

-The investigation will use advanced SQL techniques commonly used in analytics roles:
+To simulate real-world analytics workflows, I used:

-- Multi-table joins across users, transactions, merchants, and devices
+- Multi-table joins across transactions, users, and merchants
-- Common Table Expressions (CTEs) for step-by-step analysis
+- Common Table Expressions (CTEs) to break down complex logic
-- Window functions for behavioral pattern detection
+- Window functions to analyze user behavior patterns
-- Time-based analysis of transactions
+- Aggregations for business-level insights
-- Aggregations and segmentation
+- Conditional logic to create fraud and risk signals
-- Fraud signal detection using transaction patterns

-These techniques simulate real-world analytical workflows used in fintech analytics teams.
+The focus was not just writing queries, but writing them in a way that reflects **production-level analytical thinking**.

 ---

-# 1. Platform Health Check
+## 📊 1.
+Platform Overview

-The first step is to evaluate the overall health and growth of the platform.

-### Key Checks
+### What I checked

+- Total transactions and revenue (GPV)
+- Success, failure, fraud, and refund rates
-- Monthly transaction volume trend
+- Average transaction value
-- Active users over time
-- Revenue processed by month
-- Transaction success vs failure rate
-- Refund rate
-- Payment method distribution (UPI, Wallet, Cards)

-### Goal
+### Why this matters

-Identify whether platform growth is stable and detect any unusual spikes or drops in activity.
+Before going deep, I needed a clear baseline of how the platform is performing overall.

-### Business Value
+### Business impact

-Provides a high-level view of platform performance before deeper investigation begins.
+Gives a quick snapshot of platform health and highlights whether there are any obvious red flags.

 ---

-# 2. Payment Performance Analysis
+## 💳 2.
+Payment Performance Analysis

-Next, the analysis focuses on how well the payment system is functioning.

-### Key Checks
+### What I checked

-- Failure rate by payment method
+- Transaction volume by payment method
+- Success and failure rates by method
-- Failure rate by device type
+- Failure rates by device type
-- Failure rate by city
+- Failure rates by city
-- Transaction outcomes across payment types
-- High-value transaction success vs failure
+- Performance of high-value transactions

-### Goal
+### Why this matters

-Detect operational issues such as payment gateway failures, bank declines, or system instability.
+Different payment methods often behave very differently — this helps identify weak points in the system.

-### Business Value
+### Business impact

-Helps the product and payments teams improve transaction reliability and user experience.
+Insights from this section can directly improve **payment success rates and user experience**.

 ---

-# 3. Merchant Risk Analysis
+## 🏪 3.
+Merchant Risk & Performance Analysis

-This stage focuses on identifying merchants associated with abnormal or risky activity.

-### Key Checks
+### What I checked

 - Fraud rate by merchant
 - Refund rate by merchant
-- Fraud by merchant category
+- Fraud trends by merchant category
 - High-risk merchant segments
-- Revenue concentration across merchants
+- Revenue distribution across merchants

-### Goal
+### Why this matters

-Detect merchants that may be enabling fraudulent or suspicious activity.
+A small group of merchants often contributes disproportionately to risk.

-### Business Value
+### Business impact

-Supports merchant monitoring, onboarding decisions, and risk control policies.
+Helps in **targeted monitoring, stricter controls, or intervention at the merchant level**.

 ---

-# 4. User Behavior Analysis
+## 👤 4.
+User Behavior Analysis

-This section analyzes how users interact with the platform and identifies unusual behavior patterns.

-### Key Checks

-- Average transactions per user
+### What I checked

-- Average spend per user
+- Transaction frequency per user
+- Spending patterns
-- Device switching behavior
+- Device usage behavior
-- Multi-city transaction activity
+- Multi-city activity
-- Rapid transaction attempts (velocity patterns)
-- High-value transaction users
+- High-velocity transactions (rapid activity)
+- Retry behavior after failures

-### Goal
+### Why this matters

-Understand behavioral patterns that may signal fraud or abnormal activity.
+Fraud is often behavioral — not just transactional.

-### Business Value
+### Business impact

-Helps define behavioral indicators used in fraud detection systems.
+This forms the foundation for **detecting suspicious activity early**.

 ---

-# 5. Fraud Detection Investigation

-This stage focuses specifically on identifying fraud patterns in the dataset.

-### Key Checks

-- Fraud rate over time
-- Fraud by payment method
-- Fraud by merchant category
-- Fraud by device type
-- Fraud by geography
-- Velocity fraud detection (rapid repeated transactions)
+## 🧩 5.
+User Segmentation

+### What I checked

+- High vs low activity users
+- High vs low spend users
+- Combined segments (activity + value)

-### Goal
+### Why this matters

-Identify patterns and characteristics associated with fraudulent transactions.
+Not all users should be treated the same.

-### Business Value
+### Business impact

-Supports fraud monitoring strategies and helps risk teams improve detection mechanisms.
+Supports **personalized strategies for growth, retention, and risk control**.

 ---

-# 6. Risk Model — Behavior-Based Risk Scoring

-In the final stage, a simple risk scoring framework will be developed using behavioral signals derived from transaction data.
+## 💸 6.
+Revenue Loss Analysis

+### What I checked

+- Revenue lost due to failed transactions
+- Revenue lost due to fraud
+- Revenue reversed via refunds
+- Effectiveness of retries in recovering failed payments

+### Why this matters

+Understanding *where money is leaking* is critical.

+### Business impact

+Helps prioritize **high-impact fixes that directly improve revenue retention**.

+---

+## 🔄 7.
+Conversion Funnel Analysis

+### What I checked

+- Success rate (conversion efficiency)
+- Failure vs fraud comparison
+- Refund rate after successful transactions
+- End-to-end revenue retention

+### Why this matters

+This shows where users drop off in the payment lifecycle.

+### Business impact

+Identifies the **biggest bottlenecks affecting conversion and revenue**.

+---

+## 🔍 8.
+Fraud & Refund Pattern Analysis

+### What I checked

+- Fraud distribution by type
+- Refund distribution by reason
+- Overlap between fraud and refund signals

+### Why this matters

+Not all refunds are fraud — and not all fraud shows up clearly.

+### Business impact

+Helps separate **true fraud signals from operational issues**, improving decision accuracy.

+---

+## ⚖️ 9.
+Risk Scoring Model (Behavior-Based)

-### Risk Signals
+### Signals I used

-Potential indicators used in the model include:
+- Fraud history
+- Failure rate

-- High transaction velocity
+- Transaction velocity
+- Retry behavior
-- Multiple devices used by a user
+- Number of devices used
-- Transactions across multiple cities
-- High refund activity
+- Suspicious city activity
-- Interaction with high-risk merchants
-- Repeated failed transactions
-- High-value transactions shortly after signup
+- User segment (activity + value)

 ### Output

-Users and merchants will be assigned a **behavior-based risk score derived from transaction patterns** to identify potential fraud clusters and high-risk entities.
+Each user is classified into:

+- 🟢 Low Risk
+- 🟡 Medium Risk
+- 🚨 High Risk

+### Why this matters

+This step converts analysis into something actionable.

-### Business Value
+### Business impact

-Demonstrates how analytical insights can evolve into risk models used by fraud and risk teams in real fintech companies.
+Enables:

+- Targeted fraud prevention
+- Reduced false positives
+- Better user experience (less unnecessary friction)

+---

+## 🎯 Final Outcome

+By the end of this analysis, I was able to:

+- Build a complete view of platform performance
+- Identify high-risk users and merchants
+- Detect behavioral fraud signals
+- Highlight payment inefficiencies
+- Quantify revenue leakage
+- Develop a practical risk scoring framework

+---

+## 🔥 One-Line Summary

+This project turns raw transaction data into a structured understanding of performance and risk — helping FlowPay move from reactive problem-solving to proactive, data-driven decisions.